Nerd Stuff

 Fulltone 69 Fuzz

 Still trying to get a grip on this thing.
-It sounds great, but it’s not a regular on my pedal board and I need to think about which song it would fit in.
+It sounds great, but it’s not a regular on any given night and I need to think about which song it would fit in.
 It sings and screams, but also cleans up very nicely, especially with a Strat.

 Crybaby Wah